 However, new problems emerged.
 Since the uniform examination was scheduled in January, rather early at best, classroom teaching and extra-curricular activities in many upper secondary schools were neglected so that students could have more time to prepare for the uniform and separate university entrance examinations.

 The number of subjects was reduced from seven to five, a perfect match to the number of the major fields.
-Then, the grouping strategy was adopted again, groups A and B this time, to give students more than one opportunity to enter state universities. (table 7.4.1)
+Then, the grouping strategy was adopted again, groups A and B this time, to give students more than one opportunity to enter state universities. (table 7.4.1)(c) The 1989 ReformsAt the same time, due to schools beginning to base the first stage selection process on the scores obtained from the uniform examination, some students were not allowed to sit for the second stage.
+Despite this problem, this system was modified for the better.

 The uniform examination changed its shape into the university center-examination given by the National Center for University Entrance Examinations, which adopted a split screening system at its later stage.
 In this system, after the center examination two separate examinations were given by the same university, each examination having its quota of students to accept, and the students had only to pass either one of the two tests for admittance.
-The successful applicants on the first examination who cleared the necessary paper work automatically lost their right to take the second examination in order to give a better chance to the unsuccessful students on the first examination.
+The successful applicants on the first examination who cleared the necessary paper work automatically lost their right to take the second examination in order to give a better chance to the unsuccessful students on the first examination.(d) The 1990 Reforms

 The number of mandatory subjects on the center examination became flexible and each university could choose and designate fewer than five subjects as mandatory and notify the applicants of this beforehand.
 This change ushered in the participation of private institutions.
 The number of private universities joining in this examination is gradually increasing.
 From a broader perspective, the number of mandatory subjects is decreasing because students are being alienated by those universities who impose too great a work load upon them.